News April 2021:

 He has developed numerous successful integrated marketing, event and sponsorship programs for, among others, YouTube, Guitar World, Revolver Magazine, Pepsi, Reebok, Hard Rock, Eagle Vision, Wal-Mart, Concert TV, Budweiser, Mountain Dew, Sci-Fi Channel, Nike, Spike TV, Loews Theaters, Hasbro, Pantene, Virgin America, American Express, Lee Jeans, Kodak, Sony Pictures, Miramax, Universal Pictures and Music, American Airlines, Panasonic, and Polygram.

 Jon was Vice President Marketing Partnerships for Clear Channel Communications where he created national multi-market integrated marketing programs.
 Programs included helping create the Jagermeister Music Tour and on sale programs for The Rolling Stones and David Bowie.
 Prior to Clear Channel, Mr. Baum worked with Les Garland (co-creator of MTV) at The Box, America’s first interactive music television network and has worked on the creation and promotion of music videos including Dirty Dancing, The Eurythmics, Live Aid, MTV’s 120 Minutes, Headbangers Ball and Farm Aid for VH1.
 Mr. Baum while at ICM and in artist management has worked with a number of entertainers, including The Eagles, Fleetwood Mac, The Beach Boys, Randy Newman, Judy Collins, Phoebe Snow and The Kinks.

-As Head of Marketing Partnerships at Guitar Aficionado Magazine.
-Created and produced events and promotions with Fender, Gibson, Guitar Center, Live Nation, AEG and Sony Music.
+Jon helped to found Guitar Aficionado Magazine and created and produced events and promotions with Fender, Gibson, Guitar Center, Live Nation, AEG and Sony Music.